 To apply for financial aid, an applicant is required to complete the Free Application for Federal Student Aid (FAFSA), which is used to determine eligibility for all Title IV programs and for New York State aid through the Tuition Assistance Program (TAP).
 The FAFSA may be completed on-line at https: fafsa.ed.gov and is used to determine eligibility for the Title IV aid including the Federal Pell Grant Program.
 Mandl's FAFSA Code is 007401, and the College's TAP Code is 7977.
-The Financial Aid Office will help students fill out the form and secure necessary documentation.
+The Financial Aid Office will assist students to complete applications and secure necessary documentation.

-2023-2024 FAFSA Filing dates to be considered for the 23-24 award year: Oct.
-1, 2022, and 11:59 p.m.
-Central time (CT) on June 30, 2024.
+2024-2025 FAFSA Filing dates to be considered for the 24-25 award year: Dec.
+31, 2023, and 11:59 p.m.
+Central time (CT) on June 30, 2025.
 Any FAFSA corrections or updates must be submitted by 11:59 p.m.
 CT on Sept.
-14, 2024.
-Mandl requires at least 10 business days prior to the last date to submit 2023-2024 FAFSA corrections and/ or updates the that can be submitted by 11:59 p.m.
+14, 2025.
+Mandl requires at least 10 business days prior to the last date to submit 2024-2025 FAFSA corrections and/ or updates the that can be submitted by 11:59 p.m.
 CT on Sept.
-14, 2024.
+14, 2025.

-Priority FAFSA Filing dates to ensure timely completion of any required verification and/or processing of financial aid grants and loans: July 14, 2023 for Fall 2023 -: November 3, 2023 for Winter 2023 : March 4, 2024 for Spring 2024.
+Priority FAFSA Filing dates to ensure timely completion of any required verification and/ or processing of financial aid grants and loans: July 14, 2024 for Fall 2024 -: November 3, 2024 for Winter 2025 : March 4, 2025 for Spring 2025.
 Students may continue to submit FAFSAs past the priority dates and will be reviewed on a rolling basis prior to the start date of each semester.
 FAFSAs received after the priority date(s) may result in the delay of receiving federal and state aid (if applicable) and may not be available by the start of the semester.

-ELIGIBILITY FOR FEDERAL STUDENT AID PROGRAMS (2023-2024)
+ELIGIBILITY FOR FEDERAL STUDENT AID PROGRAMS (2024-2025)